Icon White

 Recovery from Cataract Surgery

 Once the new IOL is implanted, it becomes a permanent fixture in your eye, offering improved vision in the long run.
-After cataract surgery, you should not drive so plan to have someone else drive you home.
 Since the procedure is typically done one eye at a time, it may take several weeks for your eyes to feel normal.
 Some mild discomfort, such as itchiness or slight but persistent pain, may occur post-surgery.

 Additionally, there might be some fluid discharge, and your eyes may be sensitive to light and touch for a couple of days.
 Medicated eye drops are usually prescribed to alleviate discomfort and aid in the healing process.
 It’s common to experience distorted vision as your eyes adjust to the new artificial lens.
 Full adjustment may take up to a month.